SoDOOManiac/So-Doom/README.md

  * Subsequent calls to `A_BrainAwake()` to reset the braintargeton variable are now allowed.
 This fixes demo sync for maps with more than one brain, e.g. PL2.
  * OSX: Freedoom single player IWADs have been added to launcher (inherited from Chocolate Doom).
  * The smooth chainsaw idle animation has been brought back.
- * Player viewheight in NOMOMENTUM mode has been fixed on SoDOOMmaniac's report.
+ * Player viewheight in NOMOMENTUM mode has been fixed on SoDOOManiac's report.
  * Weapon bobbing has been reworked and made adjustable.

 ### So Doom 5.6.8